-2016 marked the 950th anniversary of the most famous dates in English history – a date when the course of these islands’ history was changed dramatically and permanently.
+The Battle of Hastings, fought on 14th October 1066, is probably the most famous battle in English history.
+It marks a point at which the course of these islands’ history was changed dramatically and permanently.

-This tour can be tailored to either GCSE or sixth form students studying the Norman invasion and its impact, or a younger audience of students at Key Stage 3.
+This tour can be tailored to either GCSE students studying the Norman invasion and its impact, or a younger audience of students at Key Stage 3.

 You gave us confidence

 throughout and never failed